Skip to main content

 Practical Trading Strategies Using Pine Script Volume Footprints

-Here are a few ways you can use the new Volume Footprint tools in Pine Script to build actionable trading ideas.
-Think of these as starting points you can tweak and adapt to your own style.
+Here are four ways I've used footprint data in live trading.
+Think of these as starting points you can adjust for your own style.

 1. Spotting Exhaustion with Delta Divergence